 Step 3.
 Apply for Your Kentucky Teaching Certificate

 Have you completed your degree, teacher preparation program, and examinations?
 If so, you are now ready to apply for your Kentucky teaching certificate in Interdisciplinary Early Childhood Education.
-Use the TC-1 Application Form.
+Use the CA-1 Application Form.
 Be sure to include:

 - Official copies of your college transcripts